Jige: Thailand

 Minorities in northwestern Thailand also use a jige-like tool.
 It uses three saejang stacked between two long open pieces of wood.
 The second and third saejang serves as the back of the device and is fitted with two boards.

 North America

 Among the natives of North America, the Pima people and Papago tribe used tools called kihos, which consists of a conical bowl, a cactus stick, deungtae, a forehead string, and sticks.

 Japan

 In Japan, there is a transportation tool called kago, which is a bamboo basket used to carry people, especially in mountainous regions.
 It involved a small litter that can hold one individual and is suspended by a pole.
 It is typically carried by over two men's shoulders.
 The bamboo basket used in the kago varies and can be used as backpacks or carrying vessels for other objects.
 The variations depend on the type of weave, like the hip-basket, which has an open weave to allow water drainage or a tight weave to keep loose seeds when transporting grains.

+According to the Encyclopedia of Korean Culture, the tool was used on Tsushima Island, which is in between Korea and Japan.
+There, it went by a transliteration of the Korean name.
+However, some Japanese scholars argue that it was not borrowed from Korea, but was developed natively there.